 Providing ladders and accessible step stools can help reduce the chances of a fall by helping employees reach heights safely.
 By ensuring supportive options are present, there is less of a chance that an employee (or customer) will decide to rely on unstable chairs, desks or tables.

 8. Check floor conditions, inside and out

 Make sure there are no cracks or holes in building flooring or in the pavement outside.
 Repair any problem areas immediately and be sure to place warning signs in/on/around areas that need to be fixed.

 9. Non-skid throw rugs on slippery surfaces

-Do you have tiled or hard wood floors in splash-prone areas (e.g. bathrooms)?
-Adding non-skid throw rugs can help reduce accident potential.
+Do you have tiled or hardwood floors in splash-prone areas (e.g. bathrooms)?
+Adding non-skid throw rugs can help reduce accidents.
 Rugs are an easy solution on otherwise slippery surfaces, but just make sure to add non-skid padding underneath the rug to prevent it from slipping out from underneath someone.